-- + Price Elasticity of Demand
+- Price Elasticity of Demand

-- + Classifications of Price Elasticity of Demand
+- Classifications of Price Elasticity of Demand

-- + Total Revenue vs. Price
+- Total Revenue vs. Price

-- + Price Elasticity of Supply
+- Price Elasticity of Supply

-- + Income Elasticity of Demand
+- Income Elasticity of Demand

-- + Cross-Price Elasticity of Demand
+- Cross-Price Elasticity of Demand

-Production and Costs
+Section 4: Production and Costs

-- + Price Elasticity of Demand
+- Price Elasticity of Demand

-- + Profit Maximization Marginal Analysis
+- Profit Maximization Marginal Analysis

-- + Accounting Profit vs. Economic Profit
+- Accounting Profit vs. Economic Profit

-- + Production Function and Marginal Productivity
+- Production Function and Marginal Productivity

-- + Production Costs and Cost Curves
+- Production Costs and Cost Curves

-- + Isoquants
+- Isoquants

-- + Scale
+- Scale

-- + Cost Curve Shifts
+- Cost Curve Shifts

-Foundations of Operations/Production Management
+Operations/Production Management

-Synchronizing organizational efforts to produce and maintain the quality of the goods and services is the essential function of the production or operations manager.
+The essential function of the production or operations manager is to synchronize organizational efforts to produce and maintain the quality of goods and services.
 In this module, you will learn about operations strategy, supply chain management, quality controls and systems, improving quality, and project management.

 - 1. Discuss the importance of operations/supply chain management. - 2.
 Describe the history and development of exemplary organizations. - 3.
 Explain how single organizations can follow different competitive strategies to be successful. - 4.
-Identify and explain supply chain strategy in single organizations and across multiple organizations. - 5.
+Identify and explain supply chain strategies in single and across multiple organizations. - 5.
 Define the meaning of quality and the components of quality in goods and services. - 6.
-Describe commonly used quality management approaches and steps in implementing them. - 7.
-Describe the three sources for quality improvement: customer feedback, benchmarking, and employee feedback. - 8.
+Describe commonly used quality management approaches and steps in implementing them. - Describe the three sources for quality improvement: customer feedback, benchmarking, and employee feedback. - 8.
 Describe and interpret qualitative quality improvement tools. - 9.
 Describe and interpret quantitative quality improvement tools. - 10.
 Discuss the steps involved in project management. - 11.
 Explain the role of the project manager. - 12.
 Describe various project management tools and techniques. - 13.
-Review how to execute projects successfully and how to avoid risks and failure.
+Review how to execute projects successfully and avoid risks and failure.

-Operations and Supply Chain Strategy
+Section 1: Operations and Supply Chain Strategy

-- + Operations Strategy Within a Single Organization
+- Operations Strategy Within a Single Organization

-- + Services
+- Services

-- + Global Supply Chain Strategy
+- Global Supply Chain Strategy

-Quality Management
+Section 2: Quality Management

-- + Defining Quality
+- Defining Quality

-- + Why Organizations Improve Quality
+- Why Organizations Improve Quality

-- + Determinants of Quality
+- Determinants of Quality

-- + History of Quality Management
+- History of Quality Management

-- + Teachings of Quality Gurus
+- Teachings of Quality Gurus

-- + Quality Management Frameworks
+- Quality Management Frameworks

-+ Six Sigma
+- Six Sigma

-Quality Improvement Methods
+Section 3: Quality Improvement Methods

-- + Sources of Quality Improvement Ideas
+- Sources of Quality Improvement Ideas

-- + Qualitative Quality Improvement Tools
+- Qualitative Quality Improvement Tools

-- + Quantitative Quality Improvement Tools
+- Quantitative Quality Improvement Tools

-Project Management
+Section 4: Project Management

-- + Elements of Project Management
+- Elements of Project Management

-- + Project Management Tools and Techniques
+- Project Management Tools and Techniques

-- + Success Factors in Project Management
+- Success Factors in Project Management

-Foundations of Organizational Behavior
+Organizational Behavior

-Organizational behavior is the study of individuals and groups within an organizational context, as well as the internal processes and practices that influence the effectiveness of individuals, teams, and organizations.
+Organizational behavior is the study of individuals and groups within an organizational context and the internal processes and practices that influence the effectiveness of individuals, teams, and organizations.
 Understanding organizational behavior is important to maximize each employee's satisfaction and effectiveness.
-This module reviews the essential OB concepts related to employee competencies, organizational design, culture, and organizational change.
+This module reviews the essential concepts related to employee competencies, organizational design, culture, and organizational change.

 - 1. Understand and appreciate the concepts related to individual behavior. - 2.
 Understand and appreciate the concepts related to interpersonal and group behavior. - 3.
 Recognize the importance of communication in organizations. - 4.
 Discuss various theories and constructs of leadership. - 5.
 Describe the basic elements of organizational structure. - 6.
 Understand and explain motivation in organizations. - 7.
-Understand, explain, and discuss the elements of organizational culture and change.
+Understand, explain, and discuss organizational culture and change elements.

-Foundational Concepts
+Section 1: Foundational Concepts

-- + What is Organizational Behavior?
+- What is Organizational Behavior?

-- + Organization as a System
+- Organization as a System

-- + Managerial Functions and Roles
+- Managerial Functions and Roles

-Understanding Behavior
+Section 2: Understanding Behavior

-- + Individual Behavior
+- Individual Behavior

-- + Personality
+- Personality

-- + Groups and Interpersonal Dynamics
+- Groups and Interpersonal Dynamics

-- + Teams
+- Teams

-Communication and Leadership
+Section 3: Communication and Leadership

-- + What is Communication?
+- What is Communication?

-- + Types of Organizational Communication
+- Types of Organizational Communication

-- + What Is Leadership?
+- What Is Leadership?

-- + Leadership Theories
+- Leadership Theories

-Organizational Structure and Development
+Section 4: Organizational Structure and Development

-- + Elements of Organizational Structure
+- Elements of Organizational Structure

-- + Motivation Models and Theories
+- Motivation Models and Theories

-- + Elements of Organizational Culture
+- Elements of Organizational Culture

-+ Organizational Development
+- Organizational Development

-Foundations of Quantitative Research Techniques and Statistics
+Quantitative Research Techniques and Statistics

 In the complex and data-driven business environment, effective organizational decision-making must be grounded in sound statistical analyses and research to succeed in a globally competitive world.
-Business statistics involves the collection, summarization, analysis, and reporting of numerical findings relevant to a business decision or situation.
-This module in quantitative research techniques and statistics will provide a complete picture of statistical concepts and their practical applications and demonstrate how statistics methods are vital tools for modern business leaders.
+Business statistics involves collecting, summarizing, analyzing, and reporting numerical findings relevant to a business decision or situation.
+This module in quantitative research techniques and statistics will provide a complete picture of statistical concepts and their practical applications and demonstrate how statistical methods are vital tools for modern business leaders.